Symphony in Two Flats

 Symphony in Two Flats is a 1930 British drama film directed by Gareth Gundrey and starring Ivor Novello, Benita Hume, Jacqueline Logan and Cyril Ritchard.
-It was an adaptation of a successful 1929 West End play of the same title written by Novello.
+It was written by Gundrey and Angus MacPhail, adaptated from the successful 1929 West End play of the same title by Novello.
+It was made at Elstree and Islington Studios with sets designed by Alex Vetchinsky.
+It was Gainsbrough's first full-length sound film.

 Separate versions were made for the United Kingdom and United States releases, with Jacqueline Logan replacing Benita Hume in the American version.

-It was made at Elstree and Islington Studios.
-The film's sets were designed by Alex Vetchinsky.

-It was Gainsbrough's first full length sound film.
+Plot

+Musician David Kennard sets out to compose a symphony for a big money prize in a competition run by a record company.
+Over-work and intense strain on the project cause him to become blind.
+When his symphony is not accepted, wealthy Leo Chavasse, who is in love with Kennard's wife Lesley, tells David he has won the competition, and gives him a cheque.
+When David subsequently learns the truth, he rejects Lesley, and they separate.
+He then uses the symphony as the basis for popular song, which is a huge success.